chatwoot/docs/docs/contributing-guide/translation-guidelines.md

 ---
-sidebar_label: "Translation guidelines"
+sidebar_label: "Translation guide"
 title: "Translate Chatwoot to your language"
 help_discord: "https://discord.gg/uPtCrFfb9B"
 help_github_discussions: "https://github.com/chatwoot/chatwoot/discussions/categories/translations"
 ---

 Chatwoot uses American English by default.
-Each and every string available in Chatwoot can be translated to the language of your choice.
-Chatwoot uses Crowdin to manage the translation process.
-The updates from Crowdin is also included along with every release.
+Every string in Chatwoot can be translated to the language of your choice.
+We prefer using the formal form of a language wherever possible.
+For instance, German has two forms of _you_ - _Sie_ (formal) and _Du_ (informal).
+In this case, _Sie_ is preferred over _Du_ for translation.

-## How do I see the strings that needs to be translated?
+The translation process for Chatwoot web and mobile app is managed using Crowdin at [https://translate.chatwoot.com](https://translate.chatwoot.com).
+You must have an account on Crowdin before you can contribute to a language.

-In the codebase the string are placed in the following locations.
+You can find the strings in the following locations of the codebase:

-- `app/javascript/dashboard/i18n` - The strings related to the agent dashboard
+- `app/javascript/dashboard/i18n` for strings related to the agent dashboard
-- `app/javascript/widget/i18n` - The strings related to the web widget
+- `app/javascript/widget/i18n` for strings related to the web widget
-- `config/locales` - The strings used in backend messages or API response.
+- `config/locales` for strings used in backend messages or API response

-You can login to the **Crowdin** ([https://translate.chatwoot.com](https://translate.chatwoot.com)) and create an account to view the strings that needs to be translated.

-## How to contribute?

-If you don't find your language on Crowdin, please create an issue on [Github](https://github.com/chatwoot/chatwoot/issues) to add the language.
+If you don't find your language on Crowdin, please create an [issue](https://github.com/chatwoot/chatwoot/issues) while adhering to the [contributor guidelines](/contributing-guide).

-### Translate Strings

-The translation process for Chatwoot web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
-You will have to create an account at Crowdin before you can select a language and contribute.

-### Formal vs informal context

-At Chatwoot, we prefer to use formal form of language wherever possible.
-For instance in German there are two forms of "you" where one is rather used in formal contexts ("Sie") and the other one is used among friends ("Du").
-"Sie" is preferred over "Du" in translating Chatwoot.

-### Proofreading

-Proofreading helps ensure the accuracy and consistency of translations.
-Right now, the translations are being accepted without a proof reading step.
-This would be changed in the future as an when there are more contributors on each language.

-*Note:* If you are the only person contributing to a language, make sure that you inform any of the Chatwoot members to gain access to manage the language.
+> If you're the only person contributing to a language, inform any of the Chatwoot members to gain access to manage the language.

-### Releasing a new language
+## Releasing a new language

-All the translated strings would be included in the next release.
-If a language has *60% or more translated strings* in Crowdin, we would enable the language in Chatwoot app during the next release.
+All translated strings will be included in the next release.
+If a language has *60% or more translated strings* in Crowdin, we will enable the language for the Chatwoot app during the next release.

+> Currently, translations are being accepted without a proofreading step.
+However, this will change as an when there are more contributors to each language.